Get the latest from TODAY

 Read through the following list and memorize the foods that are — and are not — allowed on this plan.

 Foods Not Allowed

 - Added sugar in any form: sugar, agave, honey, maple syrup, coconut sugar, evaporated cane juice, brown rice syrup, high fructose corn syrup, corn syrup, glucose, fructose, molasses.

-- Artificial sweetener in any form: sucralose/Splenda, aspartame/Equal, saccharin/Sweet-n-low
+- Sugar substitutes/artificial sweetener in any form: sucralose/Splenda, aspartame/Equal, saccharin/Sweet-n-low/Stevia

 - Fruit juice